 Income Restricted Apartments

 Housing in the US can get expensive, but there are affordable housing options for those who qualify.
-Income restricted apartments are housing units reserved for low-income residents who would have trouble affording apartments priced at market value.
+Income-restricted apartments are housing units reserved for low-income residents who have trouble affording apartments priced at market value.
 Here is a look at income-restricted apartments and how to find one.

-An income restricted apartment is an apartment unit or building only available to those with an income under a certain threshold.
-These units could be owned and controlled by the local city government or owned by a private landlord who has opted to participate in an affordable housing program.
-Income restricted apartments are designed to give low-income individuals and families greater access to affordable housing.
+An income-restricted apartment is an apartment unit or building only available to those with an income under a certain threshold.
+These units could be owned and controlled by the local city government or by a private landlord who has opted to participate in an affordable housing program.
+Income-restricted apartments are designed to give low-income individuals and families greater access to affordable housing.

-Income restricted apartments are different than income-based housing.
+Income-restricted apartments are different from income-based housing.
 Typically, income-based housing refers to buildings that are part of the US Department of Housing and Urban Development (HUD) initiatives.
 These communities are specifically designed for low-income residents and are funded by the government and non-profits.

-There is also income-based subsidized housing, which refers to privately owned buildings that have opted to offer affordable accommodation.
+Income-based subsidized housing refers to privately owned buildings that offer affordable accommodation.
 Private landlords typically receive tax breaks for participating in these types of programs.
-These buildings could be entirely income-based, or they could mix affordable housing units and regular market value units.
+These buildings could be entirely income-based or mix affordable housing units with regular market-value units.

-To qualify for an income restricted apartment, you must meet specific financial criteria.
+To qualify for an income-restricted apartment, you must make 80% or less of the median income in your area.
 The exact income requirements will vary depending on the city and state, and HUD sets the standards based on the median income of the metropolitan area and the size of your family.
-To qualify, families must have a low or very low income as defined by HUD.
+To qualify, families must have a low or very low income, as defined by HUD.

 Low income is defined as 80% or less of the median income in the metropolitan area, and very low is defined as 50% or less.
-So, if the median income in an area is $50,000, low income would be an annual income of $40,000 or less, and very low would be an annual income of $25,000 or less.
-Certain buildings may require very low income to qualify, while others may show a preference for those with very low income.
-HUD will also consider the age of the applicants and whether or not they have disabilities.
+So, if the median income in an area is $50,000, low income would be an annual income of $40,000 or less, and very low wo

 The rent will be capped at a certain percentage of that number, depending on the state and size of the unit.
 The rent cannot exceed the current market value of a similar apartment and can fluctuate based on current economic conditions.